hallambaker/Mathematical-Mesh/Outputs/Documents/Examples/ArchitectureConnectPassword.md

-For example, Alice can now decrypt the file she encrypted on her first device and access her credential catalog from the new device:
+For example, bacause Alice granted the device the Web role, she can now access her credential catalog and decrypt the file she encrypted on her first device from the new device:

 ~~~~